 At its January 6, 2016 meeting, the Commission promulgated a regulation to establish a process for investigating complaints of violations of the Providence Code of Ethics.
-On February 18, 2016, the regulation was referred by the Providence City Council to its Committee on Ordinances, where it remains pending as Regulation 2016-2 and is attached to this report as Exhibit B.
+On May 24, 2017, the regulation was approved by the Providence City Council as Regulation 2016-2.
+It is attached to this 2017 Report as Exhibit A.

-At its April 6, 2016 meeting, the Commission promulgated a regulation to establish a process for initiating investigations of allegations of violations of the Providence Code of Ethics, in the absence of a formal complaint.
-On April 21, 2016, the regulation was referred by the Providence City Council to its Committee on Ordinances, where it remains pending as Regulation 2016-3 and is attached to this report as Exhibit C.
+At its April 6, 2016 meeting, the Commission promulgated a regulation to establish a process for initiating investigations of allegations of violations of the Providence Code of Ethics in the absence of a formal complaint.
+On May 24, 2017, the regulation was approved by the Providence City Council as Regulation 2016-3.
+It is attached to this 2017 Report as Exhibit B.